totten/locolamp/README.md

 # locolamp: An example loco project

 This is a small demonstration of using `nix-shell` and [loco](https://github.com/totten/loco).
-It resembles a traditional "LAMP" (Apache + MySQL + PHP) stack...  and throws in some extras (like Redis and mailcatcher).
+It resembles a traditional "LAMP" (Apache + MySQL + PHP) stack...  and throws in some extras (like Redis and Mailcatcher).
 All services are running on `localhost`.

 ## Files and Directories